Medically reviewed by Kristin Hall, FNP

 An ounce of prevention is worth a pound of cure, as the saying goes.

-If you’re looking for an ED cure, making changes to your lifestyle and habits could be beneficial.
+If you’re looking for simple trick to cure ED, making changes to your lifestyle and habits could be beneficial.

 Even if you already struggle with erectile dysfunction, making healthy lifestyle changes could help resolve your condition without the use of medication.